 Outer Hebrides – Loch Druidibeg.
 Habitats?
-This magnificent place has got the lot, in Scottish terms.
+This magnificent place ticks all the natural Scotland boxes.
 Otters a near-certainty.
 Oh, all right, a distinct possibility.

 Handa – this little island is brilliant for birds again.
 A fine excursion on the rugged north-west seaboard.